camaraproject/SimSwap/documentation/API_documentation/Check_sim_swap_API.md

 The SIM Swap API is used by an application to get information about a mobile line latest simswap date.
 It can be easily integrated and used through this secured API and allows ISV to get this information an easy & secured way.
 The API provides management of 2 resources answering 2 distinct questions:
 - When did the last SIM swap occur?
-- Does a simswap occured during last n hours ?
+- Has a SIM swap occurred during last n hours?

 Depending on the network provider implementation, legal enforcement, etc... either one or both resources could be implemented.